Research Fellows Summer Term 2026

 Veronica Botticelli

-Veronica Botticelli is a Postdoctoral Researcher at the University of Milan, Italy.
-She holds a PhD in Public International Law from the University of Padua (2024), where her dissertation examined inter-State complaints in international human rights law.
-Her research focuses on international human rights law, international adjudication, and accountability for serious violations.
-She has teaching experience in public international law and has published in leading international law journals.
-She currently serves as Co-Convenor of the European Society of International Law (ESIL) Interest Group on Courts and Tribunals and is a member of the International Law Association (ILA) Committee on Urbanisation and International Law.
+Veronica Botticelli is a Postdoctoral Researcher at the University of Milan.
+She obtained her PhD in Public International Law from the University of Padua in 2024, with a dissertation on inter-State complaints in international human rights law.
+Her work focuses on international human rights law, international adjudication, and accountability for serious violations.
+She has teaching experience in public international law, has published in leading journals, and serves as Co-Convenor of the ESIL Interest Group on Courts and Tribunals as well as a member of an ILA committee.

 KIU research project: ‘Reconfiguring the Legal Protection of Minority Identity in Occupied Ukraine: Challenges and Prospects of Adjudicating Indirect Discrimination before International Courts’